Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 How I Styled Kyoto Outfits

-Packing four outfits for my late May trip to Japan, I looked to align my Kyoto outfits with the traditional aesthetics of this awe-inspiring city, packing a multitude of modest dresses and skirts.
-Unlike the urban attire I packed for days of hitting the streets in Tokyo, in Kyoto I deferred to my more feminine side, seeking out loose fitting gowns that would allow me to glide through the Gion district like a demure geiko adorned in a kimono.
+Packing four outfits for my late May trip to Japan, I looked to align my Kyoto outfits with the traditional aesthetics of this awe-inspiring city, packing a multitude of modest dresses and skirts for Kyoto in summer.
+Unlike the urban attire I hit the streets in during my time Tokyo, I deferred to my more feminine side in Kyoto, seeking out loose fitting gowns I could glide through the Gion district in like a demure geiko adorned in a kimono.

-Two women under umbrellas wearing colorful dresses in front of a temple in Kyoto.
+Two women under umbrellas wearing colorful Japan summer style dresses in front of a temple in Kyoto.

 • Night Bloom Green Floral Print Long Sleeve Maxi Dress ($119.95) from Billabong.
-This maxi dress made from lightweight woven fabric features white floral print reminiscent of blooming cherry blossoms.
+This maxi dress made from lightweight woven fabric features a white floral print reminiscent of blooming cherry blossoms.
 The deep V-neckline is perfectly versatile as it comes with a modesty clasp to adjust the amount of coverage, a fitted bodice, and billowing long balloon sleeves with elastic at the cuffs.
-A set-in waist tops a full maxi skirt with a smocking at back for fit, creating a fabulously womanly figure while still feeling appropriate to wear to temples and tea houses!
+A set-in waist tops a full maxi skirt with smocking at the back which creates a fabulously womanly figure while still being appropriate to wear to temples and tea houses!

 • Women's 574 Core Nimbus Cloud with White Sneakers ($89.99) from New Balance.
-I knew this day would entail a substantial amount of walking, making these comfy lifestyle sneakers the ideal choice for a pair of shoes that is more stylish and refined then basic running shoes, yet I also didn’t have to worry about them getting too wet!
+I knew this day would entail a substantial amount of walking, making these comfy lifestyle sneakers the ideal choice for a more stylish and refined pair then basic running shoes, yet I also didn’t have to worry about them getting too wet!

-• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material which was large enough to fit all my loose items–since we weren’t able to check into our hotel room until after the tour–and water-resistant as an added benefit!
+• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material which was large enough to fit all my loose items—since we couldn’t check into our hotel room until after the tour—and water-resistant as an added benefit!

 My second day was spent visiting three—yes, three—more temples around the Arashiyama neighborhood, calling for yet another modest and girly maxi ensemble:

-Woman in a white floral dress posing in front of the Golden Pavilion in Kyoto.
+Woman in a white floral dress posing in front of the Golden Pavilion in Kyoto demonstrating what to wear in Kyoto in summer.

 • Landon Women's Flats & Oxfords in Denim Fab ($99.95) from Steven Madden.
-Adding another interesting visual element which matched with the medium blue shade of the floral pattern on my dress, the denim fabric of these girlish school-girl shoes is a fun twist on traditional black loafers.
-The bow tie detailing incorporates a hint of whimsy and for a final touch of cuteness I wore these shoes with white Ruffle Ankle Socks ($6) from Brandy Melville.
+Adding another interesting visual element which matched the medium blue shade of my dress’s floral pattern, the denim fabric of these girlish school-girl shoes is a fun twist on traditional black loafers.
+The bow tie detailing incorporates a hint of whimsy and for a final touch of cuteness I wore white Ruffle Ankle Socks ($6) from Brandy Melville.

 • Polished Gold Frame Jack Sunglasses ($180) from Ray-Ban.
-On this thankfully sunny day I accessorized with my classic gold-rimmed sunglasses that are quite flattering on most face shapes given their almost completely circular shape with squared off edges on the top of the frame.
+On this thankfully sunny day I accessorized with my classic gold-rimmed sunglasses which flatter most face shapes given their nearly circular shape with squared off edges on the top of the frame.

-Beginning our third day with a bright and early morning hiking through Mt.
-Kurama, I aimed to continued with my traditional aesthetic rather than pulling out the standard athleisure sets I’d pull out for the same activity back home, pulling together:
+Beginning our third day bright and early with a morning hike through Mt.
+Kurama, I aimed to continue with my traditional aesthetic rather than defaulting to the standard athleisure sets I’d grab back home for the same activity, pulling together:

-Woman in a white dress with a light jacket, walking in a lush green garden in Kyoto.
+Woman in a white dress with a light jacket, walking in a lush green garden emphasizing what to wear in Kyoto during summer.

 • Linen Balloon Sleeve Tie Detail Blouse ($35.99) from Chloe Rose x NA-KD.
-Featuring a relaxed fit made of non-stretchy, yet airy linen material and a round neckline, this top ensured I could continue to rock a cute, girly ensemble even while scaling a hillside.
-The self tie closures down the front and short, puffy balloon sleeves and further whimsical elements that elevate this top beyond a simple white tee.
+Featuring a relaxed fit made of non-stretchy yet airy linen material and a round neckline, this top ensured I could continue to rock a cute, girly ensemble even while scaling a hillside.
+The self tie closures down the front and short, puffy balloon sleeves are further whimsical elements which elevate this top beyond a simple white tee.

 • Given we were gearing up for a hike, I wore my New Balance sneakers again and walked with my nude crossbody bag to ensure we could easily carry all the water and snacks needed for fuel.

-On my fourth day in Kyoto which was primarily intended to be a day spent in Osaka–but we fell in love with Kyoto to such an extent we decided to extend our last morning in the city–I opted for a simple look with a red accent to match the endless torii gates of Fushimi Inari:
+My fourth day in Kyoto was primarily intended to be a day in Osaka—but we fell in love with Kyoto to such an extent we decided to extend our last morning in the city—and thus I opted for a simple Japan summer style look with a red accent to match the endless torii gates of Fushimi Inari:

-Woman standing among the vibrant red torii gates at Fushimi Inari Taisha in Kyoto.
+Woman standing among the vibrant red torii gates at Fushimi Inari Taisha in a Kyoto outfit.

 • Tropical Coral Organic Cotton Bandana ($15) from Madewell.
 Adding a statement accessory to make my outfit pop, I tied this bandana around my hair with the intent of matching the red tunnels of torii gates we’d soon be walking under, and of course wore my New Balance sneakers once more.